 An official Ontario Student Transcript can be requested by:

-- Downloading the Request For Ontario Student Transcript Form or by picking up a copy from the school office.
+- Downloading the Request for Ontario School Transcript Request For Transcript Form Effective Sept.
+1, 2019 or by picking up a copy from the school office.

 - Complete the form (if your last name has changed, ensure you put down the name you had when you were in school).

 - Drop off your form at the school office.
-Please bring government issued ID and a transcript fee of $5.00 per transcript, payable by cash, cheque or money order (payable to Wellington Heights Secondary School) or online by clicking on this link https://ugdsb.schoolcashonline.com/Fee/Details/27928/64/False/True .
-Payment must be received prior to processing the transcript request.
+Please bring government issued ID if picking up and a transcript fee of $20.00 per transcript with a $5.00 fee for any additional transcripts, payable or online by clicking this link https://ugdsb.schoolcashonline.com/Fee/Details/31229/64/False/True Payment must be received prior to processing the transcript request.
 Charges apply to students who have been retired (out of school) for one or more years.

 - Should you require someone else to pick up your transcript, written permission, naming the person must be provided.
 This person must provide ID at time of pick up.